Deekshana1Arumugam/class_test/README.md

 - cdjns [Link](https://cdnjs.com/)

  After clone the entire files We need to start the page from the index.html file i have used the the icons for git,linkedin and for the instagram accounts if click that icons it redirect to my accounts, and one more link i hav given to show the skill page in study.html where we can see the code for it inside that page also i have kept icons for to show which are the languages so for i know.

+ ##For Commenting
+I have used the AI tool to give the comments for the entire code.